 Increasing pliancy between digital and in-store experiences has created a scenario where businesses are now expected to meet customers' needs quickly and accurately, whether this is in -person, online, or a mix of both.
 Since the COVID-19 pandemic, cross channel analytics have seen customers grow accustomed to new and innovative ways of shopping and their expectations in terms of customer service have only increased.

 Image source: Talkdesk research report

 What are contact center analytics for?

-The key purpose of call center analytics is to collect and analyze customer data to reveal valuable insights about your organization’s performance, and turn it into actionable insights.
-This includes Customer Satisfaction (CSAT), revenue, customer retention, customer effort score, and service-level agreement (SLA) performance.
+The key purpose of call center analytics is to collect, measure and analyze customer data within a contact center to reveal valuable insights with performance metrics, and turning these into actionable insights.
+This includes call data and agent performance, as well as Customer Satisfaction (CSAT), handle time, and service-level agreement (SLA) performance.

 Customer analytics examines multiple customer-related data sources to identify customer trends, as well as interaction opportunities, to serve as a source for modeling.
 Analytics can be historical or predictive, and data sources include customer feedback, behavior data, demographics, and purchase data.